As a manager of a team you have many responsibilities.

 Managing a remote work team can be difficult and frustrating at times.

-If you attend the Running Remote Conference on April 20-21, 2020 in Austin Texas you will be privy to speakers who will help guide you and make your work easier.
+To learn more, join the Running Remote Conference on May 21, 2021, and you will be privy to speakers who will help guide you and make your work easier.

 Running Remote is carefully curated to teach you next-level, actionable strategies and tactics you can utilize the very next day to manage and grow your distributed team.